cafec0c0/jcpuid/README.md

 ```

 ### Building only the Java classes
-You can also omit the `native-*` profile entirely, which will not compile
-any native code.
+You can also omit the profile entirely, which will not compile any native code.
 ```
 mvn clean install
 ```